 The “or” in “unwanted or abusive” does not imply that any unwanted sexual experience was also “abusive.”
 We don’t believe this is true.
-We’re just hoping that “unwanted” works well enough when it comes to describing childhood or teenage sexual experiences that may have contributed to problems you have now.
+We’re just hoping that “unwanted” works well enough when it comes to describing past sexual experiences that may have contributed to problems you have now.
 (Or at least isn’t bad enough to drive you away.)

 We encourage you, too, to be very careful and thoughtful about finding the right words to use when you’re talking with the man you care about.
 Use words that help him feel comfortable and in control of how his experience is defined, words that don’t lead him to feel pushed to accept labels or definitions, etc. Whenever possible, take your lead from him and the language he uses.